fillcarvalho/mailerlite/README.md

 Deadline: Within 5 calendar days of receiving the assignment.
 Delivery: When the task is ready, please share the repository URL for review by email.

+How to start the project:
+$npm run dev

 TEST CASES